Master’s Internships & Doctoral Practicums

 - What experiences have you had (paid/unpaid or formal/informal) that have helped prepare you for working in the counseling profession?

-Interviews will begin late February to early March and will continue until the positions are filled.
+Interviews will begin late January and will continue until the positions are filled.